About the Program

 Program OverviewThe Prudential Spirit of Community Awards program is the United States' largest youth recognition program based exclusively on volunteer community service.
 The program was created in 1995 by Prudential in partnership with the National Association of Secondary School Principals (NASSP) to honor middle level and high school students for outstanding service to others at the local, state, and national level.

 The program's goals are to applaud young people who already are making a positive difference in their towns and neighborhoods, and to inspire others to think about how they might contribute to their communities.
 Over the past 20 years, more than 115,000 young people have been officially recognized for their volunteer efforts.

-The Prudential Spirit of Community Awards program is also conducted in Japan, South Korea, Taiwan, Ireland, India, and China, where Prudential has significant business operations.
+The Prudential Spirit of Community Awards program is also conducted in Japan, South Korea, Taiwan, Ireland, India, China and Brazil, where Prudential has significant business operations.

 - How does the program work?